kadena-io/pact-5/docs/builtins/General/where.md

 ### Examples

-The following example demonstrates the usage of the `where` function within a Pact script.
-It applies a condition where the field `"age"` in a value should be greater than `20`:
+The following example demonstrates how to use the `where` function in the Pact REPL.
+This example applies a condition for filtering a list of objects where the `"age"` field value is less than `20`:

 ```pact
 (filter (where 'age (> 20)) [{'name: "Mary",'age: 30} {'name: "Juan",'age: 15}])
 [{"age":15, "name":"Juan"}]
 ```

-This example illustrates how to use the `where` function to filter values based on a specified condition in Pact, allowing for selective retrieval or processing of data based on field values.